-2.1 SNP sorting
+SNP sorting

-Firstly, SNPPar sorts SNP sites into different pathways for analysis (see Figure 2).
+First, SNPPar sorts SNP sites into different pathways for analysis (see Fig. 2).

-- (i) Bi-allelic SNPs that are singletons (minor allele present in only one input sequence) are trivially identified as monophyletic and assigned as a single mutation event arising on the relevant terminal branch (see Figure 3A). - (ii) Bi-allelic SNPs for which the minor allele is present in ≥2 input sequences (i.e. non-singleton) are assessed against the input tree to determine whether they are monophyletic (and thus assigned as a mutation event arising on the relevant internal branch), or paraphyletic and thus passed to ASR to infer mutation events on the tree (see Figure 3B-D).
-See Supplementary Information for details of this step. - (iii) Tri-allelic and tetra-allelic SNPs are passed directly to ASR to infer mutation events on the tree.
+- (1) Bi-allelic SNPs that are singletons (minor allele present in only one input sequence) are trivially identified as monophyletic and assigned as a single mutation event arising on the relevant terminal branch (see Fig. 3a). - (2) Bi-allelic SNPs for which the minor allele is present in two or more input sequences (i.e. non-singleton) are assessed against the input tree to determine whether they are monophyletic (and thus assigned as a mutation event arising on the relevant internal branch), or paraphyletic and thus passed to ASR to infer mutation events on the tree (see Fig. 3b, d).
+See the Supplementary Information (available in the online version of this article) for details of this step. - (3) Tri-allelic and tetra-allelic SNPs are passed directly to ASR to infer mutation events on the tree.

 SNPPar has three different sorting options available, which use all or part of the above pathways.
 'Complex' sorting employs all of the above steps.
-'Simple' sorting employs step (i) only and sends all but those SNPs identified as singletons to ASR.
-'Intermediate' sorting (the default) employs most of the above steps, except any non-singleton biallelic SNP with missing data is sent to ASR without assessing monophyly against the tree, because dealing with missing data can be time-consuming (see below).
-The resulting SNP set designated for ASR typically includes only a fraction of sites in the input SNP set (~1% of total SNP sites in the case of complex sorting and ~40% for simple sorting; intermediate sorting depends on the rate of missingness but falls between the other two).
+'Simple' sorting employs step (1) only and sends all but those SNPs identified as singletons to ASR.
+'Intermediate' sorting (the default) employs most of the above steps, except any non-singleton biallelic

+SNP with one or more missing allele calls (i.e. an absent or ambiguous nucleotide, e.g. due to low read coverage, for any isolate in the dataset at that SNP position) is sent to ASR without assessing monophyly against the tree, because dealing with such missing data can be time-consuming (see below).
+For the largest empirical dataset used in this study (GL124 r2000, described below), the resulting SNP set designated for ASR included only a fraction of sites in the input SNP set (~2% of total SNP sites in the case of complex sorting and ~42% for simple sorting; intermediate sorting depends on the rate of missingness but falls between the other two).
 Hence, this sorting stage can considerably reduce processing time compared to conducting ASR on all sites.
 Initial testing, further confirmed by the validation testing below, led to the conclusion that intermediate sorting for datasets with missing calls was much quicker than the initial implementation, complex sorting, albeit with a small hit to peak memory use (see Results).
-Therefore intermediate sorting was set as the default behaviour for SNPPar, but the other options are still available because (a) simple sorting can be used if users are concerned about the accuracy of the internal monophyly test and prefer to send all non-singleton SNPs to TreeTime, or (b) complex sorting can be used if memory is limited.
+Therefore, intermediate sorting was set as the default behaviour for SNPPar, but the other options are still available because (a) simple sorting can be used if users are concerned about the accuracy of the internal monophyly test and prefer to send all non-singleton SNPs to TreeTime, or (b) complex sorting can be used if memory is limited.